 The mind of the pilot is centered within you.
 There can be no reliance on props or tricks when fully flying.
 Of course we fly the wing, by the book, using crew resource management — but you are pilot-in-command centered in the sky.

 When you decide to go flying, make flying the center of the world.
 It’s been joked that pilots are guys who talk about women when they are flying, and talk about flying when they are with women.
 That may be true for some.
 But not for pilots who wish to master inner airmanship.
 We must focus on flying when flying.
 There is so much to take notice of, thinking about other stuff can only get in the way.
 Just as seamanship infers an intimate appreciation of surface wave action, winds, tides, currents and sea movement; so airmanship requires an intimate appreciation of atmospheric waves, winds aloft, shears, eddies, lapse rates, and much more.
 We must allow ourselves to immerse into our airborne environment.
 We must put aside other things when we wish to really fly.
-(And when I’m on the ground with my wonderful wife, then I put aside flying and focus on her.)
+(And when I’m on the ground with my wonderful wife and kids, then I put aside flying and focus on them.)

 We've known what attention is for a long time.
 The founding father of American psychology, William James, had this to say about it: